divakaivan/model-api-oip/README.md

 | Server Live      | The “server live” health API indicates if the inference server is able to receive and respond to metadata and inference requests.
 The “server live” API can be used directly to implement the Kubernetes livenessProbe. |
 | Server Metadata  | The "server metadata" API returns details describing the server.                                                                                                        |
 | Model Ready      | The “model ready” health API indicates if a specific model is ready for inferencing.
 The model name and (optionally) version must be available in the URL.             |

+## Get started

+Go to the [`1/setup-start` branch](https://github.com/divakaivan/model-api-oip/tree/1/setup-start) and follow the instructions.
+For each following branch, the information is in the respective `README.md`

+The structure is as follows:

+1. Setup
+2. Endpoints
+3. Improve docs
+4. Restructure
+5. Lint & Test
+6. CI
+7. Docker

+### Notes

+While I think this takes a beginner from just `/predict` and introduces them to some important concepts, I suggest looking into [Eric Riddoch](https://www.linkedin.com/in/eric-riddoch/)'s teaching material: [Taking Python to Production](https://www.udemy.com/course/setting-up-the-linux-terminal-for-software-development/?srsltid=AfmBOoqaXWAasFIZgQFTQA9TTfUUyP5P0hJb6RGd48esUgHeVJ7Xbo5t) and [Cloud Engineering for Python Devs](https://mlops-club.org/).